 “I’m getting married soon,” the young woman says presently.
 The older man asks if her fiancé is Palestinian and, upon learning that he is Israeli-Hungarian, enquires if he is Jewish.

 It’s strange how questions about ethnicity and religion are tossed about so commonly and effortlessly here, as is the need to ask them in the first place.
 It’s one of the first things I’m always asked: “Are you Christian?”, “Are you Jewish?”

-They are soon interrupted by another older man whom the two women seem to have been waiting for, and the three of them prepare to leave.
-The older woman appears to be impatiently shepherding the rest out of the bookshop.
+They are soon interrupted by another older man whom the two women seem to have been waiting for and the three of them prepare to leave, with the older woman impatiently shepherding the rest out of the bookshop.

 As they head down the stairs, the older man calls out to the Arab gentleman upstairs, something about staying in touch.
 “We don’t want to lose you!” he jokes.